The Women Divers Hall of Fame to Welcome Cheryl Thacker of EH&S

 Three years later, she joined the National Oceanic & Atmospheric Administration (NOAA) Corps as a commissioned officer to further her passion for the sea.
 After Thacker completed her initial training, she started working as a junior officer aboard NOAA Ship Mt.
 Mitchell.
 “I got to travel worldwide, diving in all kinds of different environments… it was so much fun!”
 Thacker stated.

 In 1993, Thacker was chosen for the NOAA Monitor Archeological Research and Structural Survey (MARSS) expedition.
 The USS Monitor was the first ironclad ship in the US Navy, according to the National Museum of the US Navy.
-The ship is a relic of the civil war that floundered during a storm in 1973, settling on the bottom at 235 feet.
-Thacker was part of the first team that helped bring parts of the Monitor back.
+The ship is a relic of the civil war that foundered during a storm in 1862, settling on the bottom off Cape Hatteras, North Carolina at 235 feet.
+Thacker was part of the first team that helped determine the structural integrity of the USS Monitor.
 She was one of only two women selected as divers for the mission.

 Following the USS Monitor expedition, Thacker went on to become the first ever female Executive Officer (XO) aboard the NOAA ship Rude.
 She was responsible for supervising Jr. Officers as well as the rest of the crew.
 She often took on the role of Acting Commanding Officer (CO) when necessary.
 Even though she was the first woman to have the job, she stated that she “did not accept any nonsense from anyone.”